pemn/bm_geostat_process/README.md

  7. Validity checks
  8. Reserve estimation
 ## 📦 Installation
-In case you dont have any python distribution already, the recomended distribution is [Winpython](https://winpython.github.io/) 3.11+.
+In case a python distribution is not already available, the recomended distribution is [Winpython](https://winpython.github.io/) 3.11+.
 Download the installer from the link above.
 Extract into this windows special folder:
 `%APPDATA%`